ucl-cssb/cneta/README.md

 Please see run-cnetml.sh to learn how to set different parameters.

 When estimating branch length, time constraints (in longitudinal samples) can be considered by specifying the following parameters.
-* cons: When cons = 1, optimization is done with time constraints on patient age and/or tip timing.
+* `cons`: When cons = 1, optimization is done with time constraints on patient age and/or tip timing.
 Mutation rates can be estimated when there are considerate time differences among tips.

 When building the tree, mutation rates can be estimated by specifying the following parameters.
-* estmu: Whether or not to estimate mutation rate.
+* `estmu`: Whether or not to estimate mutation rate.
 When estmu = 1, mutation rates will be estimated.
 This is only reliable when the sampling times of tip nodes provide sufficient information (cons = 1 and dt > 0).
-* only_seg: When only_seg = 1, only estimate duplication/deletion rates.
+* `only_seg`: When only_seg = 1, only estimate duplication/deletion rates.
 Otherwise, the rates for chromosome gain/loss and WGD will be estimated.

 Mutation rates are implicit parameters in the computing tree likelihood, so the reconstructed tree should be more accurate when cons = 1 and estmu = 1 given longitudinal samples, unless mutation rates are known as in simulated data.